 How long will the hearing last?

-Length of a hearing depends on several factors such as complexity of the case, number of questions, and the number of people involved.
-We recommend that you bring something to do during the time you are waiting.
+Length of a hearing depends on several factors, such as complexity of the case, number of questions, and the number of people involved.

 Do I have to answer all the questions at a hearing?